 https://aws.amazon.com/jp/blogs/machine-learning/integrating-aws-api-mcp-server-with-amazon-quick-suite-using-amazon-bedrock-agentcore-runtime/

 The AWS Labs MCP server collection includes servers specialized for specific use cases.
-This time I focused on aws-dataprocessing-mcp-server for data analytics operations, and ran it with the Quick + AgentCore Runtime + Cognito JWT authentication integration pattern.
+This time, I'll focus on the aws-dataprocessing-mcp-server tailored for data analysis operations, and run it with an integration pattern of Quick + AgentCore Runtime + Cognito JWT authentication.

 https://github.com/awslabs/mcp/tree/main/src/aws-dataprocessing-mcp-server

 aws-dataprocessing-mcp-server is distributed via PyPI / uvx and is stdio-only.
-To run it on AgentCore Runtime, you need to build a custom container that listens on streamable-http and work around several "gotchas."
-This article covers that implementation as well.
+To run it on AgentCore Runtime, you need to build a custom container that listens on streamable-http, and work around several "pitfalls."
+This article covers the implementation as well.

 What is aws-dataprocessing-mcp-server

 aws-dataprocessing-mcp-server is a server for operating AWS data processing services such as AWS Glue and Amazon Athena via the Model Context Protocol (MCP).
-It provides 36 tools covering common data engineering operations including Glue Data Catalog queries, Athena query execution, and table and database management.
+Operations commonly used in data engineering work—such as querying the Glue Data Catalog, executing Athena queries, and managing tables and databases—are provided as 36 tools.

 The main tool categories are as follows.